Air Mauritius Flight Delay Compensation and Reimbursement for Cancelled Flights

 • Strikes (that are not caused by the airline’s crew).

-In addition, if the airline could hypothetically have done something to prevent problems with the flight and failed to handle the situation, you may be eligible for compensation.
+Moreover, if the airline could hypothetically have done something to prevent issues regarding the flight and failed to handle the situation, you can claim compensation.

 Which Flights are Covered by EU 261/2004?

-European Union Regulation 261 applies to all flights departing from EU airports.
-It also applies to flights arriving in the EU if the airline originates in the EU.
+EU 261 covers all flights departing from airports in the EU.
+It also covers flights arriving in the EU if the airline originates in the EU.
 This includes airlines from EU countries as well as Iceland, Norway, and Switzerland.

-However, Air Mauritius isn’t a European airline.
-Therefore, they don’t have to pay compensation if their flights operate outside of the European Union.
-This is true even for their flights to the European Union if they start outside the EU.
+Nevertheless, Air Mauritius is not a European airline.
+Consequently, they aren’t required to pay compensation if their flights operate outside of the European Union.
+This applies even to their flights to the European Union if they start outside the EU.

 ItineraryCovered by EU 261